 As I watch the garden begin to bloom, I’m reminded of what an incredible season this is; a time of promise and refreshed hope - perfect for starting over, creating new plans and making the most of the months that lie ahead.

-So, let’s look up and embrace the positivity that this season holds, shall we?
-Here’s a list of things that you can get started on today, try a couple of them or work through the whole list, the choice is yours.
+So, let’s shake off the long winter months and embrace the positivity that this season holds, shall we?
+Here’s a list of things that you can get started on today; try a couple of them or work through the whole list.
+The choice is yours…

 GET BACK IN TOUCH WITH NATURE

-As we practice social distancing, getting outside this season will take a little more creativity.
-But, if you have a garden then it’s time to get creative.
-Dust off the garden furniture and enjoy lunch outside - or better still enjoy a picnic.
+Getting outside is a great way to reconnect with nature.
+Dust off your garden furniture and enjoy lunch outdoors - or better still, enjoy a picnic.
 Run laps with the dog or get creative with outdoor games.
-If the weather isn’t on our side or if you have limited outdoor space be sure to open your windows, sit in a sunny spot of the house and nurture indoor plants to help nurture that sense of connection to nature.
+If the weather isn’t on our side or if you have limited outdoor space, be sure to open your windows, sit in a sunny spot of the house and nurture indoor plants to help rebuild that sense of connection to nature.

 DECLUTTER YOUR HOME